A Citizen's Primer on Open Space and Farmland Preservation Strategies

 The Open Space Land Acquisition and Preservation Committee serves at the pleasure of the Woodstock Board of Selectmen, and is charged with identifying and prioritizing potential acquisitions of land or interests in land for open space, passive recreation or agricultural purposes.
 Working within the framework of the Plan of Conservation and Development and the Conservation Commission's Plan of Open Space and Conservation, the Committee makes recommendations to the Board of Selectmen regarding land acquisition and other proper uses of the Agricultural Land Preservation and Land Acquisition Fund.
 The Committee continues to explore additional sources of funding for land acquisition and preservation efforts, as well as to provide the public with information through resources such as this brochure.

-Please call the Office of the Selectmen at (860) 928-0208, or attend the Committee's monthly meeting held at Woodstock Town Hall on the fourth Wednesday of the month, for more information.
+Please call the Office of the Selectmen at (860) 928-0208, or attend the Committee's monthly meeting held at Woodstock Town Hall - see the Town Calendar for meeting schedules.

 Local Land Trusts